Clemapfel/mousetrap/docs/04_widgets.md

 ```
 \how_to_generate_this_image_end

 For 90% of cases, this is the way to go when we want to use a `Popover`.
 It is easy to setup and we don't have to manually control the popover position, or when to show or hide it.

-The arrow next to the `PopoverButton`s child indicates to the user that clicking it will reveal a popover.
+The arrow character next to the `PopoverButton`s child indicates to the user that clicking it will reveal a popover.
 We can surpress this arrow by setting `PopoverButton::set_always_show_arrow` to `false`.

 `PopoverButton` lets us control the relative position of the popover by setting `PopoverButton::set_popover_position` to one of the following: `RelativePosition::ABOVE`, `RelativePosition::LEFT_OF`, `RelativePosition::RIGHT_OF`, `RelativePosition::BELOW`, which will place the popover above, left of, right of or below the button respectively.
-By default, the popover is shown on whichever ide of the button has the space for it.

-To further customize the `Popover`, we have to call one of its member functions. `Popover::set_has_base_arrow` hides the triangular area which points to the widget it is attached to.

-We will see one more use of `PopoverButton` in the [chapter on menus](06_menus.md), where we use `PopoverMenu`, a specialized form of `Popover` that shows a menu.
+We will see one more use of `PopoverButton` in the [chapter on menus](06_menus.md), where we use `PopoverMenu`, a specialized form of `Popover` that shows a menu instead of an arbitrary widget child.

 ---

 ## Selectable Widgets: SelectionModel

-The next few selections will concern themself with **selectable widgets**.
-These tend to be the most complex and powerful widgets in mousetrap.
-They all have certain things in common: They a) are widget containers supporting multiple children and b) provide `get_selection_model`, which returns a \{SelectioModel} representing the currently selected widget.
+We will now move on to **selectable widgets**, which tend to be the most complex and powerful widgets in mousetrap.

+All selectable widgets have some things in common: They a) are widget containers supporting multiple children and b) provide `get_selection_model`, which returns a \{SelectioModel} representing the currently selected widget.

 `SelectionModel` is not a widget, though it is a signal emitter.
 Similar to `Adjustment`, it is bound to a certain widget.
 Changing the widget updates the `SelectionModel`, changing the `SelectionModel` updates the widget.
+We usually do not construct `SelectionModel` directly, instead we access the underlying `SelectionModel` once we instanced a selectable widget.

 `SelectionModel` provides signal `selection_changed`, which is emitted whenever the internal state of the `SelectionModel` changes.